CC-Hive/Main/CONTRIBUTING.md

 ## Defining a contribution
 You are a contributor if you...
-* have maded at least one pull request which has been accepted
+* have made at least one pull request which has been accepted
-* are/were a [member](https://github.com/orgs/CC-Hive/people) of the github organisation
+* are/were a [member](https://github.com/orgs/CC-Hive/people) of the github organization

 # General